ipfs/kubo/docs/experimental-features.md

 ### Road to being a real feature

-- [ ] needs real world testing
+- [ ] needs real-world testing
 - [ ] needs adoption
-- [ ] needs to support all providing features
+- [ ] needs to support all provided features
     - [X] provide nothing
     - [ ] provide roots
     - [ ] provide all